Safety and Security

-The Annual Campus Security and Fire Safety Plan with 2016 Clery Act Report is compiled to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), and can be downloaded here.
-This report is prepared in cooperation with the local law enforcement agencies responsible for Conway School’s two 2016 campuses (by Co-Directors: Ken Byrne, Priscilla Novitt, Bruce Stedman; Title IX Coordinator: Kate Cholakis; and Campus Manager: Dave Weber).
+The Annual Campus Security and Fire Safety Plan with Clery Act Report is compiled to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), and can be downloaded below.
+This report is prepared in cooperation with the local law enforcement agencies responsible for Conway School’s campus (by Co-Directors Ken Byrne, Priscilla Novitt, and Bruce Stedman; Title IX Coordinator Kate Cholakis; and Campus Manager Dave Weber).

 For Emergencies: Dial 911